US House leader, Taiwan president meet as China protests

 Taiwanese presidents call their stops in the U.S. “transits” rather than visits.
 They avoid Washington on their itineraries as well as any public meetings between their top-level officials and those of the U.S. on American U.S. soil.

-McCarthy, who seldom makes forays into foreign policy, is trying to steer Republicans – and many Democrats – into taking a tougher approach to China.
+McCarthy, who has seldom made forays into foreign policy, is trying to steer Republicans – and many Democrats – into taking a tougher approach to China.

-Joining him for the bipartisan meeting was the third-ranking House Democrat, Rep. Pete Aguilar of California, and more than a dozen other lawmakers.
-The group included the Republican chairman and ranking Democrat on the House Select Committee on China, along with the chairman of the Ways and Means Committee that handles tax policy important to Taiwan, and lawmakers who are military veterans and members of the House Armed Services Committee, among others.
+As the newly elected House speaker, he started a Select Committee on China that is probing many aspects of Chinese actions in the U.S. and abroad.
+Joining him for the bipartisan meeting were the Republican chairman and ranking Democrat on that panel, along with the chairman of the Ways and Means Committee that handles tax policy important to Taiwan, and lawmakers who are military veterans and members of the Armed Services Committee, among others.

 The venue, at the Reagan Library in Simi Valley about 50 miles outside of Los Angeles and near McCarthy’s own home district, evokes an era when the Republican Party played a more substantial role on global matters.
 In contrast, McCarthy’s GOP includes a strong non-interventionist wing that is more skeptical of involving the U.S. overseas.

 Mascaro and Knickmeyer reported from Washington.
-AP writers Nomaan Merchant in Washington and Huizhong Wu in Taipei contributed.
+AP writers Nomaan Merchant in Washington, Huizhong Wu in Taipei and Matthew Lee in Brussels contributed.

 Credit: AP